cullumsmith/website/src/blog/freebsd-14-on-the-desktop/index.md

 ---
 title: FreeBSD 14 on the Desktop
 date: November 20, 2024
-description: KDE 5 on a real Unix!
+description: KDE 5 on your laptop, using a real Unix!
 ---

 After [much deliberation](../reevaluating-rhel/), I finally decided to migrate my entire